defold/doc/docs/en/manuals/sound.md

 ![Sound group mixer](images/sound/sound_mixer.png)

 ::: important
-You should not write code that relies on the string value of a sound group since it is not available in release builds.
+You should not write code that relies on the string value of a sound group since they are not available in release builds.
 :::

 All values are linear between 0 and 1.0 (0 dB).
 To convert to decibel, simply use the standard formula: